BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

   - Inspect the scale wiring and connectors, ensuring all cables are firmly attached.
 Verify that the external 5V power supply is reaching the board.

 * - No detections in the set interval
-  - No animal has been detected by the RFID system during the last X hours (X defined in settings).
+  - No animal has been detected by the RFID system during the last X hours (X set by `NO_DETECTION_HOURS`).
   - Ensure that animals have unobstructed access to the corridor (no blockage, door 1 open).
 Check RFID cabling and confirm that the external 5V power supply is reaching the board.

 * - No sessions in the set interval
-  - No session has been performed within the last X hours.
+  - No session has been performed within the last X hours (X set by `NO_SESSION_HOURS`).
   - Verify corridor access and correct RFID operation.
 Ensure the cameras are not falsely detecting pixels when the corridor is empty (check illumination and threshold configuration).

 * - Low disk space (less than 10GB)
   - The disk is nearly full.
+This 10GB threshold is not configurable.
-  - Videos are kept on the Raspberry Pi’s SD card for X days (user-defined in settings) and are automatically deleted only after proper synchronization with an external server or drive.
+  - Videos are kept on the Raspberry Pi’s SD card for X days (set by `DAYS_OF_VIDEO_STORAGE`) and are automatically deleted only after proper synchronization with an external server or drive.
 Review rsync_logs and data_removal_logs to confirm that files are being synchronized and deleted correctly.
-If necessary, reduce the number of days for which videos are stored.
+If necessary, reduce `DAYS_OF_VIDEO_STORAGE`.

 * - Error in sound device
   - An error occurred while attempting to play a sound.